aws-samples/serverless-patterns/apigw-http-api-sqs-lambda-cdk/README.md

 # Amazon API Gateway HTTP API to AWS Simple Queue Service (SQS) to Lambda

-This pattern creates an HTTP API endpoint that send message to SQS and trigger a Lambda function to process the message.
+This pattern creates an Amazon API Gateway HTTP API with a ```send``` route that send message to a SQS queue.
+The  Amazon API Gateway HTTP API has basic CORS configured.
+Upon receiving message, SQS will trigger a Lambda function to process the message.
+The function will only ```print``` the message only.
+The function written in Python.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-http-api-sqs-lambda-cdk